 The Companies Act 2006 (Strategic Report and Directors' Report) 2018 Regulations impose requirements on large unquoted companies to include an 'Energy and Carbon Report' within the Directors' Report for each financial year, which includes their energy and carbon information.
-At the reporting date, only Merkur Slots UK Limited (formerly Cashino Gaming Limited) is within the scope of the legislation and required to report.
+At the reporting date, only Merkur Slots UK Limited is within the scope of the legislation and required to report.